-Because incompatibility between operating systems or program versions can inhibit the reproducibility of research, the gold standard for ensuring that analyses can be used in the future is to create a software container, such as a Docker (Merkel, 2014) or Singularity (Kurtzer et al., 2017) image.
-Containers are lightweight, standalone, portable environments that contain the entire computing environment used in an analysis: software, all of its dependencies, libraries, binaries, and configuration files, all bundled into one package.
-Containers can then be archived or shared, allowing them to be used in the future, even as packages, functions, or libraries change over time.
-If creating a software container is unfeasible or a larger step than readers are willing to take, it is important to thoroughly report all software packages used, including version numbers.
+Because incompatibility between operating systems or program versions can inhibit the 300 reproducibility of research, the current gold standard for ensuring that analyses can be used in the 301 future is to create a software container, such as a Docker (Merkel, 2014) or Singularity 302 (Kurtzer et al., 2017) image (Table 1).
+Containers are lightweight, standalone, portable 303 environments that contain the entire computing environment used in an analysis: software, all of 304 its dependencies, libraries, binaries, and configuration files, all bundled into one package.
+305 Containers can then be archived or shared, allowing them to be used in the future, even as 306 packages, functions, or libraries change over time.
+If creating a software container is infeasible or 307 a larger step than readers are willing to take, it is important to thoroughly report all software 308

+309 packages used, including version numbers.

-After data analysis: finalizing results and sharing
+310 After data analysis: finalizing results and sharing

-After the steps above have been followed, it is time for the step most people associate with reproducible research: sharing research with others.
-As should be clear by now, sharing the data and code is far from the only component of reproducible research; however, once Steps 1 and 2 above are followed, it becomes the easiest step.
-All input data, scripts, program versions, parameters, and intermediate results should be made publicly and easily accessible.
-Various solutions are now available to make data sharing convenient, standardized, and accessible in a variety of research areas.
-There are many ways to do this, several of which are described below.
+After the steps above have been followed, it is time for the step most people associate with 311 reproducible research: sharing research with others.
+As should be clear by now, sharing the data 312 and code is far from the only component of reproducible research; however, once Steps 1 and 2 313 above are followed, it becomes the easiest step.
+All input data, scripts, program versions, 314 parameters, and important intermediate results should be made publicly and easily accessible.
+315 Various solutions are now available to make data sharing convenient, standardized, and accessible 316 in a variety of research areas.
+There are many ways to do this, several of which are described 317 below.
+318

-Just as it is better to use scripts than interactive tools in analysis, it is better to produce tables and figures directly from code than to manipulate these using Powerpoint or other image editing programs.
-A large number of errors in finished manuscripts come from not remembering to change all relevant numbers or figures when a part of an analysis changes, and this task can be incredibly time-consuming when revising a manuscript.
-Truly reproducible figures and tables are created directly with code and integrated into documents in a way that allows automatic updating when analyses are re-run, creating a "dynamic" document.
-For example, documents written in Late and markdown incorporate figures directly from a directory, so a figure will be updated in the document when the figure is updated in the directory (see Xie 2015 for a much lengthier discussion of dynamic documents).
-Both LateX and markdown can also be used to create presentations that can incorporate live-updated figures when code or data change, so that presentations can be reproducible as well.
-If using one of these tools is too large a leap, then simply producing figures directly from code-instead of adding annotations and arranging panels post-hoc-can make a substantial difference in increasing the reproducibility of these products.
+Just as it is better to use scripts than interactive tools in analysis, it is better to produce tables 319 and figures directly from code than to manipulate these using Adobe Illustrator, Microsoft 320 Powerpoint, or other image editing programs.
+A large number of errors in finished manuscripts 321 come from not remembering to change all relevant numbers or figures when a part of an analysis 322 changes, and this task can be incredibly time-consuming when revising a manuscript.
+Truly 323 reproducible figures and tables are created directly with code and integrated into documents in a 324 way that allows automatic updating when analyses are re-run, creating a "dynamic" document.
+325 For example, documents written in LATEX and markdown incorporate figures directly from a 326 directory, so a figure will be updated in the document when the figure is updated in the directory 327 (see Xie 2015 for a much lengthier discussion of dynamic documents).
+Both LATEX and markdown 328 can also be used to create presentations that can incorporate live-updated figures when code or 329 data change, so that presentations can be reproducible as well.
+If using one of these tools is too 330 large a leap, then simply producing figures directly from code-instead of adding annotations and 331 arranging panels post-hoc-can make a substantial difference in increasing the reproducibility of these products.